Myrmex/alatius-macronizer-api/README.md

 apt-get install git python3 python-is-python3 build-essential libfl-dev python3-psycopg2 unzip wget -y
 ```

-### Build
+### Building Macronizer Code

-- start location: `/usr/local/macronizer`
+- 📁 start location: `/usr/local/macronizer`

-Download repositories is not enough, as the original repository has some minor issues with `gcc` versions.
+Downloading the above repositories is not enough, as the original code has some minor issues with `gcc` versions.
 Rather than forking the repository for very few changes, I just collected the files requiring a patch in a ZIP, used to overwrite the files from the original repository.
 Should the original repository be patched, the script will be simplified.

 You can find the ZIP file in this repository.
 Essentially, it contains these fixes: